primefaces/primefaces/docs/9_0/core/dynamiccontent.md

 As the resource is streamed in a second request, which isn't bound to any viewstate, _@ViewScoped_ beans are not supported.
 A common pattern is to pass the informations, which are probably stored in your _@ViewScoped_ bean, via request parameters as you can see in the next chapter.

+### MethodExpression support

+As the _ValueExpression_ is evaluated in the second request, not when rendering the view, a `MethodExpression` and method parameters are not supported.

 ### Pass parameters to the resource request

 You can pass request parameters via _f:param_, which will be appended to the resource URL.